-Now is the perfect time to enjoy a low carb crock pot cranberry pork roast.
-Less than five minutes to prepare and then the crock pot does all the cooking.
+Now is the perfect time to enjoy a crock pot pork roast recipe with cranberries.
+With less than five minutes to prepare you'll have plenty of time to enjoy other things while the slow cooker does the cooking.

 The cranberries are here!
 At least they have arrived here in Southern New England.

 For me, it's officially the start of the holiday season when I see these fresh berries in the grocery store.
 I just wish I had more time to experiment with them.

 A friend of ours gave us a huge pork loin over the summer that I chopped up and vacuum sealed to eat over several months.
 One of these pieces was perfect to try a crock pot pork roast recipe.

 If you've been following me for a while, you know that I just love recipes that have quick preparation.
 I'm a busy person and I don't have a lot of time to spend in the kitchen.